School of Materials Science and Engineering - BS/MS Program

 CHEM 6283 Electroanalytical Chemistry

-CHEM 6382 Computational Methods in Organic Chemistry & Biochemistry
+CHEM 6382 Computational Methods in Organic Chemistry and Biochemistry

 CHEM 6752 Polymer Characterization